-1.4 Indicator Title Progress report on the implementation plan produced

-Definition Measurement of SAHPRA employees' satisfaction and engagement

-Source of Data Employee survey and implementation plan

-Method of Calculation or Progress report on the implementation plan of the staff satisfaction survey

-Assessment

-Means of Verification Staff survey report

-Implementation plan

-Progress report

-Assumptions At least 60% of employees will participate in the survey

-Disaggregation of Not applicable

-Beneficiaries (where

-applicable)

-Spatial Transformation Not applicable

-(where applicable)

-Calculation Type Non-cumulative

-Reporting Cycle Quarterly

-Desired Performance 75% of employees are satisfied with SAHPRA

-Indicator Responsibility Executive Manager: Human Resources

-1.5 Indicator Title Percentage of learning and development initiatives implemented

-Definition Training received by staff members based on the approved Individual

-Development Plan and Workplace Skills Plan

-Source of Data Attendance registers, certificates, and course programmes

-Method of Calculation or Numerator: Number of training initiatives in the Plan implemented ÷

-Assessment Denominator: Number of training initiatives planned x 100

-Means of Verification Workplace Skills Plan

-Quarterly training reports

-Assumptions The business units will allow attendance of training sessions

-Disaggregation of Not applicable

-Beneficiaries (where

-applicable)

-Spatial Transformation Not applicable

-(where applicable)
+1.4 Indicator Title Staff survey conducted Definition Measurement of SAHPRA employees' satisfaction and engagement, however, for the current financial year (2024/25) Staff survey will not be conducted but, monitoring of implementation of recommendations emanating from the 2023/24 Staff Survey satisfaction Report will take place through reports, since this is an Output Indicator which covers the MTEF period Source of Data Employee survey Method of Calculation or Assessment Report on the staff survey conducted, Numerator: Number of recommendations implemented divided by Denominator: The total number of recommendations from the Report times 100 Means of Verification 2023/24 Staff Survey satisfaction Report Implementation plan Progress reports Assumptions At least 60% of employees will participate in the survey, with an assumption that there are no Protests and/or Strikes (general disruptions).
+Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative-year-to-date Reporting Cycle Quarterly Desired Performance 75% of employees are satisfied with SAHPRA Indicator Responsibility Executive Manager: HR

+1.5 Indicator Title Percentage of learning and development initiatives implemented Definition Training received by staff members based on the approved Learning and development initiatives Plan Source of Data Attendance registers, certificates, and course programmes Method of Calculation or Numerator: Number of training initiatives in the Plan implemented ÷ Assessment Denominator: Number of training initiatives planned x 100 Means of Verification Approved Learning and development Initiatives Plan HR Signed quarterly training reports Assumptions The business units will allow attendance of training sessions Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable
-Calculation Type Cumulative (year-to-date)

-Reporting Cycle Quarterly

-Desired Performance Employees are attending training as planned.
-Substantially improved

-performance is expected after training towards a high-performing
+1.5 Indicator Title Percentage of learning and development initiatives implemented Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance Employees are attending training as planned.
+Substantially improved performance is expected after training towards a high-performing organisational culture Indicator Responsibility Executive Manager: HR

-organisational culture

-Indicator Responsibility Executive Manager: Human Resources

-1.6 Indicator Title Percentage of budgeted positions filled Definition Vacant positions identified for relevant recruitment phase, with approved budget, are filled before commencement of the next phase in the following financial year Source of Data Staff establishment, published advertisements, and new contracts with the date of onboarding Method of Calculation or Assessment Numerator: Number of positions filled ÷ Denominator: Number of budgeted positions x 100 Based on the assumption that the position will be filled.
-Permanent employees only Means of Verification Human resource documents in the Personnel File New employee form (signed) Approved budgeted positions Assumptions Executive Manager: Human Resources will be appointed before the beginning of the 2021/22 financial year Recruitment process is supported by organised labour Availability of funds Disaggregation of Beneficiaries (where applicable) Targets for female staff must align with targets set in the HR Recruitment and Selection Policy Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance SAHPRA establishes a competent workforce through timeous recruitment against the phased plan Indicator Responsibility Executive Manager: Human Resources
+1.6 Indicator Title Percentage of budgeted positions filled Definition Vacant positions identified for relevant recruitment phase, with approved budget, are filled before commencement of the next phase in the following financial year Vacant positions refer to positions that are approved, vacant and funded in accordance with the compensation of employees (COE) budget.
+Source of Data Staff establishment, published advertisements, and new contracts with the date of onboarding Method of Calculation or Assessment Numerator: Total number of budgeted positions filled ÷ Denominator: Total number of approved budgeted positions x 100 Based on the assumption that the position will be filled.
+Permanent employees only Means of Verification Approved Recruitment Plan Report on total number of budgeted positions filled.
+Total number (percentage) of budgeted positions filled on the approved Recruitment Plan Assumptions Recruitment process approved by the CEO Availability of funds Disaggregation of Beneficiaries (where applicable) Target for Women: In line with the targets set in the HR Recruitment and Selection Policy Target for People with Disabilities: targets set in the HR Recruitment and Selection Policy Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance SAHPRA establishes a competent workforce through timeous recruitment against the phased plan Indicator Responsibility Executive Manager: HR